portworx/px-docs/scheduler/kubernetes/install.md

 >**Note:**<br/>During uninstall, the configuration files (/etc/pwx/config.json and /etc/pwx/.private.json) are not deleted.
 If you delete /etc/pwx/.private.json, Portworx will lose access to data volumes.

+## Cloud Installation
+Portworx-ready Kubernetes clusters can be deployed through Terraform, using the Terraporx repository, on Digital Ocean and Google Clould Platform

+### Google Cloud Platform (GCP)
+To deploy a Portworx-ready Kubernetes cluster on GCP, use [this Terraporx repository](https://github.com/portworx/terraporx/tree/master/gcp/kubernetes_ubuntu16)

+### Digital Ocean
+To deploy a Portworx-ready Kubernetes cluster on Digital Ocean, use [this Terraporx repository](https://github.com/portworx/terraporx/tree/master/digital_ocean/kubernetes_ubuntu16)

 ## Known issues

 <a name="tectonic-known-issue"></a>